 Four Ways Blockchain Will Transform Supply Chain…and Beyond

-Public ledgers dating to the Italian Renaissance may help us see the potential of today’s blockchain technology for data accessibility.
+Public ledgers dating to the Italian Renaissance may help us see the potential of today’s blockchain and supply chain technology to vastly improve data accessibility.

 I chuckled today at the irony that one of the most “boring” things in the history of commerce–the ledger–constitutes the basic concept of one of the most transformative nextgen applications of technology–blockchain.
 Interestingly, the introduction of double entry accounting (ledger) coincides with the Italian Renaissance.
 The first banks in Genoa and Florence used that innovative ledger to manage the credits provided to institutions and craftsmen in a growing economy based on innovation and cross-border trading.
 These ledgers were critical enablers of the economic prosperity that facilitated the development of art and science.

-Before we take a look at some of my predictions for blockchain, let’s review some of the basic characteristics of blockchain technology that make it an appealing antidote for today’s business complexity:
+Before we take a look at some of my predictions for blockchain and supply chain, let’s review some of the basic characteristics of blockchain technology that make it an appealing antidote for today’s business complexity:

 It’s “transparent”: Even for the best-run businesses, traceability of all of the goods throughout the supply chain is an enormous challenge, which can result in customer service and safety and cost issues.
 With blockchain-based supply chain management, sensors and RFID tags can pinpoint the origin and current location of goods.